 Post-Graduate Training: St. Bartholomew’s Hospital, Chelsea and Westminster, Charing Cross, Hammersmith and University College London Hospitals

-Director, Targeted Radionuclide Therapy, Molecular Imaging and Therapy Service, Memorial Sloan Kettering Cancer Center
+Professor of Radiology at Weill Cornell Medical College and Attending Physician and Director of Targeted Radionuclide Therapy, Molecular Imaging and Therapy Service at Memorial Sloan Kettering Cancer Center

 Board Certification: Nuclear Medicine